plotly/plotly.py/doc/python/multiple-axes.md

 ### Sync Axes Ticks

 *New in 5.13*

-When you have multiple axes overlayed, each axis by default has its own number of ticks.
-You can sync the number of ticks on an axis overlayed on another axis by setting `tickmode="sync"`.
+With overlayed axes, each axis by default has its own number of ticks.
+You can sync the number of ticks on a cartesian axis with another one it overlays by setting `tickmode="sync"`.
 In this example, we sync the ticks on the `"Total bill amount"` axis with the `"Total number of diners"` axis that it overlays.

 ```python
 import plotly.graph_objects as go